helamanl0424/swapi/README.md

 - SwapiApplication is the main class

 5. **Access the API:**
-- The API is accessible via `http://localhost:8080/api/people` for characters.
+- The API for characters is accessible via `http://localhost:8080/api/people`.
 - Use similar endpoints for accessing starships and planets as configured in your controllers.

 ### API Endpoints